openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 `${statefulset.name}-${podID}.${service.name}.${service.namespace}.svc` .
 Each pod from a `StatefulSet` can then pick and use its own certificate.

-Creating a `StatefulSet` triggers both a `Secret` creation and creating the `StatefulSet` pods, which race against each other.
+Creating/scaling up a StatefulSet triggers both creating the StatefulSet pods and a secret creation/update, which race against each other.
-So, each individual pod (either the primary container, or an init container) **must** fail if a certificate for its individual identity is not found.
+So, each individual pod (either the primary container, or an init container) **must** fail, or internally wait, if a certificate for its individual identity is not found.
 We also generate a few more certificate+key pairs than necessary, to allow scaling up without such pod failures.